UMD-INST377/Group-Project-Base/README.md

 - GET - Gets records from database and returns JSON response.
 - POST - Creates new record in the database and sends back "Successful.
 Record Updated" if valid.

-`/api/album/:artist_id` - API route for specific artist.
+`/api/artist/:artist_id` - API route for specific artist.
+> Example: "/api/artist/1" will display the artist with the artist_id "1"

 - GET - Gets record from database and returns JSON response.
 - DELETE - Deletes record from the database and sends back "Success.
 Record Deleted" if valid